amm533/INLP_Gram/README.md

-# INLP-Gram: Preserving Grammatical Gender when Debiasing Word Embeddings in Spanish
+# Approach to Preserve Grammatical Gender when Debiasing Word Embeddings in Spanish

-This repository contains the code and data for the experiments from the paper ["Preserving Grammatical Gender when Debiasing Word Embeddings in Spanish"](url).
+This repository contains the code and data for the experiments from the paper ["Approach to Preserve Grammatical Gender when Debiasing Word Embeddings in Spanish"](url).

 To cite: